 Rule 704 of the Federal Rules of Evidence: A Guide to the Ultimate Issues of Fact

 When admitting expert testimony in federal court, establishing that the witness’s testimony is both reliable and relevant is only half the battle.
 It is just as important to know the opinions to which an expert cannot attest.
-Governed by the Article VII of the Federal Rules of Evidence, expert admissibility, in many respects, is afforded broad discretion.
+Governed by Article VII of the Federal Rules of Evidence, expert admissibility, in many respects, is afforded broad discretion.
 This wide latitude extends to whether an expert can testify about the ultimate issues at hand.
-While Rule 704 clearly permits experts to offer their opinions on an ultimate issue of the case, there are still certain exceptions and limitations within this rule.
-In order to properly admit an expert opinion concerning an ultimate issue, the testimony should be sufficiently narrowed so that the fact finder is still free to reach its own legal conclusion.
+While Federal Rule of Evidence 704 clearly permits experts to offer their opinions on an ultimate issue of the case, there are still certain exceptions and limitations within this rule.
+In order to properly admit an expert opinion concerning an ultimate issue, the testimony should be sufficiently narrowed so that the fact-finder is still free to reach its own legal conclusion.

 Expert Requirements Under the Federal Rules of Evidence